mapsteps/wp-video-popup/readme.txt

 === Advanced ===

-In addition to the Shortcode Attributes, there is a filter available to add more parameters to the embed-URL.
+In addition to the shortcode attributes, there is a filter available that allows you to add more parameters to the embed-URL.
 By default, only the `autoplay` attribute is added to the embed-URL.

 In the example below, we use the filter to remove the YouTube branding from the video by adding the `modestbranding` parameter: